SahanaKandukuri/Database-design-of-e-commerce-data---PostgreSQL/README.md

 # Database-design-of-e-commerce-database---PostgreSQL
 • Structured a database for an e-commerce website’s data in BCNF with fully identified entity relationships<br> • Identified and implemented the required constraints.<br>  • Executed advanced SQL queries(triggers, functions, etc) to identify the top-performing products, sellers and  marketing leads in the data

-#### Introduction of project and dataset
+### Introduction of project and dataset
 Databases play a crucial role in our day-to-day life.
 We interact with different databases regularly while using the banking system, online shopping, etc. Databases are used to store, manage, access, and analyze vast amounts of data gathered from various sources.
 Databases can be thought of as a collection of well-organized structured data that can be analyzed to help businesses and enterprises understand their historical performance, target audience, and predict future scope to make well-informed business decisions.<br>
- In this project, we are using a database that has a collection of past data of an Ecommerce website that has details about customers, products, transactions, sellers, and reviews of various products which are listed on the website along with data of marketing funnel which can help us understand the performance of the company from a marketing perspective.<br>
+ In this project, we are using a database that has a collection of past data of an e-commerce website that has details about customers, products, transactions, sellers, and reviews of various products which are listed on the website along with data of marketing funnel which can help us understand the performance of the company from a marketing perspective.<br>
 The data that will be used in this project is publicly available data provided by Olist Store, a